nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes.md

 #### Download with FDF annotations

 The "Download with FDF annotations" action allows to download a document as a PDF with annotations in the Forms Data Format (FDF).
-Then you can for instance open the document in Adobe Reader and see the annotations as if you have created them into Adobe area.
+Then you can for instance open the document in Adobe Reader and see the annotations as if you have created them into Adobe Reader.

 See [NEV-323](https://jira.nuxeo.com/browse/NEV-323).